AnaBrh/Thread-Talk-API/README.md

 **Thread Talk** is my first API project I created during my Software Development Bootcamp at Northcoders.
 It's got cool features for handling users, creating posts, dropping comments, and even throwing in some votes.
 It's your go-to spot for all things chatting! 😄

+Nortchoders provided the data to work with, and I did the following:
+- Created and seeded databases using PostgreSQL and JavaScript, and established connections
+- Developed controllers and models, whilst following the MVC design pattern
+- Conducted thorough unit and integration testing with Jest and Supertest
+- Managed requests and errors efficiently
+- Hosted the application with Render

 ## API

 You can access it [**here**](https://news-project-emah.onrender.com/api/).